 The menorah was found on the floor, half broken on Monday morning.
 It had been lit on Sunday night, the first night of Chanukah, by Congregation Kehilath Jeshurun and Chabad of the Upper East Side.
 Close to 1,000 people reportedly attended the annual ceremony.

-“Last night we gathered to kindle the menorah, bringing light to the world, and this morning we found that we were met by an act of darkness,” Rabbi Elie Weistock of Kehilath Jeshurun said Monday.
-“But light always overcomes darkness, and tonight we plan to light the menorah again.”
+“Last night we gathered to kindle the menorah, bringing light to the world, and this morning we found that we were met by an act of darkness,” Rabbi Elie Weinstock of Kehilath Jeshurun told the Jewish Telegraphic Agency on Monday.
+“But light always overcomes darkness.”